stefanFilbert/hotel-revenue-analysis/README.md

 # Hotel Revenue Analysis (2018 - 2020)

 I tried to explore the power of data analytics in unlocking insights into hotel revenue.
-This project is using Microsoft SQL Server to manage the dataset that can be accessed in 'SQLQuery_HotelRevenue.sql' and Power BI to create visualization and dashboard.
+This project is using Microsoft SQL Server to manage the dataset that can be accessed in '**SQLQuery_HotelRevenue.sql**' and Power BI to create visualization and dashboard.

 In this project, the dashboard that I build is going to solve several problem based on question below:
 1. Is hotel revenue growing by year?